swaldman/quick-and-dirty-token-overview/README.md

 are the last thing you do, and you don't need to update state in response to those interactions, then any callbacks back into the contract from interactions can be considered to have occurred logically after your own function has completed.

+### 6. Sending tokens can be dangerous

+Token stanards like ERC-20 define an interface that tokens must support, and make it easy to write code that can interact with any kind of token in a standard way.

+However, putative implementations of tokens may do anything they please when the functions defined by those interfaces are called. _Just as when you send ETH (see above), when you transfer tokens (or invoke any other not-read-only functions on a token smart contact), you are handing control over to that smart contract, which may do unexpected and nefarious things!_ (See this [report of an interesting hack by Connext](https://medium.com/connext/transparency-report-64c9e58e0a19).)
+Try to interacting with a token smart contracts you have vetted and trust.
+When you write code that interacts with tokens generically, keep in mind that simple token transfers might do arbitrary things, including calling back into the contract performing the transfers.
+Try to protect against reentrancy hacks by adhering to the
+"checks, effects, interactions" pattern, considering token transfers or calls to non `pure` or `view` functions as interactions.

+But be careful, even "checks" can be dangerous.
+Your contract might call a function like `balanceOf` that you expect to be read only, but that in fact performs some arbitrary action.
+Solidity lets one mark contracts pure or view, but these attribute are not enforced by the ABI/EVM as part of a contract's interface.
+Unless you have inspected verified source code, you cannot be sure what even "read-only" functions of untrusted token contracts might get up to.

-### 6. Reentrancy
+### 7. Reentrancy

 It is not only sending ether that surrenders control to another caller who might unexpectedly "re-enter", or call functions on the contract while another function remains in process.
 Any time a contract calls calls a function on another contract, such a callback could occur.
-Just as with payments, contract authors should treat calls to contracts outside of their own authorship and control as potentially malicious re-enterers, an should strive to adhere to the "checks, effects, interactions" pattern.
+Just as with payments, contract authors should treat calls to contracts outside of their own authorship and control as potentially malicious re-enterers, and should strive to adhere to the "checks, effects, interactions" pattern.

-### 7. Unexpected excess ETH or token balances
+### 8. Unexpected excess ETH or token balances

 Contracts can refuse to accept payments in ETH by failing to mark any function (including the default, fallback function) as `payable`.
 However, their are two ways to circumvent this restriction.
 Payments will occur regardless of the presence of any `payable` function if